Data-driven modeling of the regular and chaotic dynamics of an inverted flag from experiments: Experimental setup and nonlinear model reduction method

 \subsection{Experimental apparatus and procedure}

 We carry out our experiments in a recirculating open channel facility.
-A contraction ensures laminar flow entering the $2.4 \mathrm{~m}$ long, $0.45 \mathrm{~m}$ wide test section, filled with water to a depth of $0.41 \mathrm{~m}$.
-We conduct experiments using two flags of different bending rigidity in different ranges of flow velocities, as summarized in table \ref{tab:flagProp}.
+A contraction ensures laminar flow entering the $2.4 \mathrm{~m}$ long, $0.45 \mathrm{~m}$ wide test section, filled with water to a depth of $0.41 \mathrm{~m}$. {The tunnel has a smooth entry with a large contraction ratio designed to provide uniform and laminar flow.
+Separate PIV measurements indicate that the level of spatial non-uniformity and the root-mean-square temporal fluctuations are of the order of the measurement error, and therefore are not deemed significant for this study.} We conduct experiments using two flags of different bending rigidity in different ranges of flow velocities, as summarized in table \ref{tab:flagProp}.
 These yield two Reynolds numbers, $Re = 6\times 10^4$ and $Re = 10^5$, defined at the velocity at which the large-amplitude periodic flapping have been modeled.
 The flags consist of polycarbonate sheets (Young’s modulus $E = 2.38\times 10^9 ~Pa$, Poisson ratio $\nu = 0.38$, density $\rho = 1.2\times 10^3 ~kg\cdot m^{-3}$) clamped on an aluminum beam, 16 mm in diameter and rigidly mounted to the body of the channel.
 A schematic of the setup is shown in Fig. \ref{fig:schematicview}.
 The motion of the bottom tip of the flag, marked with a small color strip, is captured by a digital camera (4 Megapixels, 120 fps) through the transparent floor, a black cover on the test section serving as background.
 Beside the deflection $A$, we evaluate the velocity $\dot{A}$ after applying a Gaussian filter to the position data.
 The uncertainty on the latter, due to finite imaging resolution and small bending of the beam, is estimated as 1\% of the total length of the flag.
 We conducted two types of experiments to characterize both the steady-state and the transient dynamics.
 For the former, we analyze the behavior after initial transients have dissipated, while the latter involve releasing the flag from various deflected positions with zero initial velocity.